History of Qigong: The 18 Luohan Hands

 In romanized Chinese, the 18 Luohan Hands is written Shiba Luohan Shou (十八羅漢手), which is pronounced as follows:

-After the Buddha passed away roughly 2500 years ago, 500 of his top disciples gathered together in a grand council.
+After the Buddha passed away, 500 of his top disciples gathered together in a grand council.
 Together, they reviewed and discussed his teachings word by word.
 These disciples became known as the 500 Arhats.

-When Buddhism spread from India to China, there were some cultural adjustments.
+When Buddhism spread from India to China, it naturally adjusted to the new culture.
 For example, the Chinese paid special homage to 18 of the 500 Arhats.
 Statues of these 18 Luohan are often found in Buddhist temples today.

-When Bodhidharma taught at the Shaolin Temple (roughly 1000 years after the passing of the Buddha), he chose to pay homage to these 18 Luohan, perhaps in an effort to reach across the cultural divide.
-So he named a set of Qigong techniques after them.
-(As an aside, I feel that my teacher did something similar by not only writing his books in English, but by translating these arts into Western culture.)
+Bodhidharma taught at the Shaolin Temple roughly 1000 years after the passing of the Buddha.
+He chose to pay homage to these 18 Luohan, perhaps in an effort to reach across the cultural divide.
+Thus, he named a set of qigong techniques after them.

 The word Shou means “hands”, but refers to the 18 techniques.
-So a figurative translation would be the 18 Techniques of the Enlightened Ones.
+A figurative translation would be the 18 Techniques of the Enlightened Ones.

 Over time, the 18 Luohan Hands evolved into the 18 Luohan Fists.
 Here, “fists” also refers to the techniques, but implies that they are not just for health.
 In other words, it was a form of Kung Fu.
 This was the birth of Shaolin Kung Fu, a martial art that would become legendary.